How Manufacturers Connect Offline Sales to Google and Meta Ads (M2CO)

 Great question.
 And it's exactly why we're meticulous about data hygiene.

 We implement validation rules, filter thresholds, and deduplication logic.
-Only conversions that meet specific criteria; deal value, funnel stage, verified close date, get passed back to the platforms.
+Only conversions that meet specific criteria; leads, calls, quotes, quotes accepted, deal value, funnel stage, verified closed deals, get passed back to the platforms.

 No CRM is perfect.
 But sending back 70% clean, verified signals is far better than sending nothing at all.